-"The Jockey Club continues to advocate for medication reform and transparency and applauds the New York State Gaming Commission and The New York Racing Association Inc. for all the security protocols that have been put in place for Stars and Stripes Day at Belmont Park," said James L. Gagliano, president and chief operating officer of The Jockey Club.
-"We would encourage all jurisdictions to follow New York's lead and in addition, consider disclosing veterinary records for up to two weeks prior to the event in order to reflect the longer-acting therapeutic medications as well."
+"Out of competition testing should be embraced much more than it is in this country and the New York State Gaming Commission and The New York Racing Association Inc. should both be commended for conducting it along with the other security protocols that have been put in place for the Whitney and the Travers Stakes," said James L. Gagliano, president and chief operating officer of The Jockey Club.
+"As we have said in the past about veterinary records, we also encourage all jurisdictions to follow New York's lead and in addition, consider disclosing veterinary records for up to two weeks prior to the event in order to reflect the longer-acting therapeutic medications as well."

-"Horsemen are very serious about maintaining a level playing field for everyone who participates in our races," said Rick Violette, Jr., president of the New York Thoroughbred Horsemen's Association.
-"As we have in the past, we fully support the security protocols established by the New York State Gaming Commission."
-The Commission and NYRA have mandated the following protocols and steps for horses participating in the two Grade 1 stakes races on July 5:
+"We thank the horsemen participating in New York's most prestigious races for their continued cooperation and support in instituting these enhanced security protocols," said Rick Violette, Jr., president of the New York Thoroughbred Horsemen's Association.
+"We all welcome best practices to preserve the integrity of our sport."

+The Commission and NYRA have mandated the following protocols and steps for horses participating in the Whitney and Travers Stakes: